 Courses are offered on the following schedule on Tuesdays each semester, with the first course at 1:30-4:00 P.M. and the second course at 6:00-8:40 P.M.
 For course descriptions, click here.

-No credit courses; students complete practicum (Theol 589) and portfolio
+No credit courses; students may complete the required practicum (Theol 589) and portfolio

 M.A. in Pastoral Ministry with Concentration in Health Care Ministry (30 credits plus 2 CPE units and portfolio): Students interested in becoming chaplains in a hospital or other health care center pursue the same course sequence as above, with the following substitutions:

 • Substitute an approved course in Health Care Ethics for Theol 595, Leadership in the Faith Community